OmniversalDiscord/StormPing/README.md

-# StormPing
+# StormWatch
-Bot that pings Storm when he comes online because he is a shite
+A bot that sends a gif in Storm's echi chamber depending on his online status.